 VitroGel 3D is one system of the family of ready-to-use, xeno-free tunable hydrogel system which closely mimics the natural extracellular matrix (ECM) environment.

 VitroGel creates a functional and optimized environment to make cells feel like at home.
 The hydrogel system is room temperature stable, has a neutral pH, transparent, permeable and compatible with different imaging systems.
 The solution transforms into a tunable hydrogel matrix by simply mixing with cell culture medium.
 Cells cultured in this system can be easily harvested out with our VitroGel Cell Recovery Solution.
 The hydrogel can also be tuned to be injectable for in vivo studies.

-From 2D coating, 3D culture to animal injection, VitroGel makes it possible to bridge the in vitro and in vivo studies with the same platform system.
+From 3D cell culture, 2D cell coating to animal injection, VitroGel makes it possible to bridge the in vitro and in vivo studies with the same platform system.

-- Good for cell spheroid formation, suspension cells or cells require low cell-matrix interactions
+- Good for cell spheroid formation, suspension cells or cells requiring low cell-matrix interactions

 - Ready-to-use at room temperature

 - Tunable hydrogel: Dilute with VitroGel Dilution Solution

 (TYPE 1 or TYPE 2) for different concentrations

 - Compatible with VitroGel Cell Recovery Solution for easy cell harvesting

 - Injectable hydrogel (Check user handbook for preparation details)